MrBrezina/mrbrezina.com/README.md

 ## Lectures

+- **Some of the things I do not know about typefaces.** Typostammtisch, Berlin, 2017.
 - **Recent projects from Rosetta.** Du monde entier au cœur du monde, Paris, 2015.
 - **Letters of Rosetta: from Brno to Bern.** TypEast, Bern, 2015.
 - **Challenges in multilingual type design (II).** ATypI, Amsterdam, 2013.